fabriziomoscon/node-hash/README.md

 ## Usage

- Keys must be defined at contruct time, as the library uses `Object.defineProperty` to define getter and setter correctly.
+Keys must be defined at construct time, as the library uses `Object.defineProperty` to define getter and setter correctly.
+The constructor take a comparator function used to check the value inserted into the Hash.
+You might also set an initial value to all keys passing the third parameter.

 ### Hash of `Date`